-S.U.C.C.E.S.S.'
 Community Airport Newcomer’s Network (CANN) is the first contact refugees have to post-arrival settlement services.
 CANN is located at the Vancouver International Airport and offers information and orientation about various aspects of settlement, such as housing, employment, medical insurance, and education.
 CANN also offers additional assistance to government-assisted and privately-sponsored refugees.
-Learn more about CANN.

-S.U.C.C.E.S.S.'
-Immigrant Settlement Integration Program (ISIP) delivers information and programs to support newcomers’ settlement, employment, language training and community connections needs.
+Immigrant Settlement and Integration Program (ISIP) delivers information and programs to support newcomers’ settlement, employment, language training and community connections needs.
 ISIP serves both privately sponsored refugees and government assisted refugees.
 Privately sponsored refugees need specialized assistance for the very reason that they do not have access to the same services that government-assisted refugees do.
 S.U.C.C.E.S.S. will continue to ensure that all refugees receive the support they need.
-Learn more about ISIP.

-S.U.C.C.E.S.S.'
-Moving Ahead Program (MAP) provides specialized settlement and integration services to refugee families (adults and youth) through one-on-one services that focus on the client and provide them with the needed supports, social and life skills support groups, services for employment, access to housing, health care, and group programs for refugee youth.
+Action, Commitment, Transformation (ACT) Program provides specialized settlement and integration services to vulnerable refugee families through one-on-one services that focus on the client and provide them with the needed supports, social and life skills support groups, services for employment, access to housing, health care, and group programs for refugee youth.